-Inaugural INFORMS Information Systems Society Gordon B. Davis Young Scholar Award – 2020
+INFORMS Information Systems Society Gordon B. Davis Young Scholar Award – 2023

 Call for Nominations

+An Award Selection Committee has been formed to recommend candidates for the award for 2023.
+The committee members are Anand Gopal, Xinxin Li, Vallabh Sambamurthy (Chair), Olivia R. Liu Sheng (ex-officio, President-ISS).
 At this stage, nominations for the award are invited from the information systems community at large.
-Though self-nominations are discouraged, anyone can submit a nomination to the President of ISS by email at: firstname.lastname@example.org (please state the subject as "Nomination for ISS Gordon B. Davis Young Scholar Award - 2020").
-The deadline for submission of nominations is August 1, 2020.
+Though self-nominations are discouraged, anyone can email a nomination to the President of ISS, Olivia Sheng, email@example.com and cc: Olivia.Liu.Sheng@asu.edu (please state the subject as "Nomination for ISS Gordon B. Davis Young Scholar Award - 2023").
+The deadline for submission of nominations is August 15, 2023.

-The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, and should be accompanied with a CV and/or a bio.
-Members of the awards committee may add other candidates at their discretion and judgment.
+The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, and should be accompanied with the nominee’s up-to-date CV and supporting documents for approved leaves, if any.
+Any member of the award selection committee may nominate additional nominees at their discretion and judgment.
+However, the ex-officio member cannot vote on the final selection.
+One ISS member nomination is sufficient, multi-member nomination is not necessary.

 It is a condition of the award that the ISS Gordon B. Davis Young Scholar be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.